idaholab/TMAP8/doc/content/verification_and_validation/ver-1jb.md

 Two problems ([ver-1ja](ver-1ja.md) and ver-1jb) demonstrate tritium decay, though any other isotope could have been chosen.
 The first ([ver-1ja](ver-1ja.md)) models simple decay of mobile species in a slab.
 The second (ver-1jb) models decay of trapped atoms in a similar slab but with a distributed trap concentration.
-This page presents ver-1jb.
+This page presents ver-1jb, based on the case published in the TMAP7 verification and validation suite [!citep](ambrosek2008verification).

 # Radioactive Decay of Tritium in a Distributed Trap

 ## General Case Description

-This verification case is an extension of[ver-1ja](ver-1ja.md), which tests the first order radioactive decay capabilities of TMAP8.
+This verification case is an extension of[ver-1ja](ver-1ja.md), which tests radioactive decay capabilities of TMAP8 on their own.
-In ver-1jb, however, tritium decay is coupled with trapping, which was verified in several verification cases, including [ver-1d](ver-1d.md).
+In ver-1jb, tritium decay is coupled with trapping, which itself was verified in several TMAP8 verification cases including [ver-1d](ver-1d.md).
-As [ver-1ja](ver-1ja.md), ver-1jb is based on the case published in the TMAP7 V&V suite [!citep](ambrosek2008verification).
-Similarly to [ver-1ja](ver-1ja.md), the model assumes pre-charging of an $l=1.5$ m long slab with tritium (with an assumed width and thickness of 1 m).
-Further complexity is added to the problem by introducing traps with a normal distribution centered at the mid-plane of the slab and a standard deviation of $l/4$, and mobile tritium.
+Similarly to [ver-1ja](ver-1ja.md), the model assumes pre-charging of an $l=1.5$ m long slab (with an assumed width and thickness of 1 m) with tritium.
+Further complexity is added to the problem by introducing mobile tritium and trapping sites whose locations follow a normal distribution centered at the mid-plane of the slab with a standard deviation of $l/4$.
 The peak atomic fraction of traps is $C_{trap} = 0.001$, and the trap energy is $E=4.2$ eV.
-The material density used to calculate the number of traps is based on tungsten, and defined as 6.34 $\times 10^{28}$ atoms/m$^3$.
+The material density used to calculate the number of traps is based on tungsten, and is defined as 6.34 $\times 10^{28}$ atoms/m$^3$.
 The traps are initially filled with trapped tritium to 50% of trap concentration.

 The evolution of the mobile tritium, trapped tritium, and helium concentrations, i.e.,
 $C_M$, $C_T$, and $C_{He}$, respectively, is governed by